 Only 2% of the 95,000 entries on the National Register of Historic Places—the list of sites declared worthy of preservation by the U.S. federal government—focus on the experiences of Black Americans.

 “We have an obligation, as Virginians, as legislators, historians, and educators, to bring relevancy to the lives of those who sacrificed blood, sweat, and tears building the landscape of Virginia.”Delegate Delores McQuinn, Task Force Founding Chair

-The Virginia African American Cultural Resources (VAACR) Task Force champions inclusive learning, community development, and economic opportunities through the preservation of Black cultural heritage.
+The Virginia African American Cultural Resources (VAACR) Task Force champions inclusive learning, community development, and economic opportunities that sustain Black cultural heritage sites and places.

 The VAACR Task Force was unanimously established by the General Assembly in 2017 as a Virginia Humanities advisory coalition, and publicly launched in August 2018 at Fort Monroe National Monument in Hampton.

 Members & Advisors

-The Task Force includes nonlegislative citizens appointed by Virginia’s governor, as well as advisors, legislators, and state agency leaders.
+The Task Force includes nonlegislative citizens appointed by Virginia’s governor, as well as legislators, state agency leaders, and advisors.
 Meet the current members.